Introduction

 • Excellent Documentation and a welcoming community.

-• A state of the art query optimizer with projection and filter pushdown, sort aware optimizations, automatic join reordering, expression coercion, and more.
+• A state of the art query optimizer with expression coercion and simplification, projection and filter pushdown, sort and distribution aware optimizations, automatic join reordering, and more.

-• Permissive Apache 2.0 License, Apache Software Foundation governance
+• Permissive Apache 2.0 License, predictable and well understood Apache Software Foundation governance.

-• Written in Rust, a modern system language with development productivity similar to Java or Golang, the performance of C++, and loved by programmers everywhere.
+• Implementation in Rust, a modern system language with development productivity similar to Java or Golang, the performance of C++, and loved by programmers everywhere.

-• Support for Substrait for query plan serialization, making it easier to integrate DataFusion with other projects, and to pass plans across language boundaries.
+• Support for Substrait query plans, to easily pass plans across language and system boundaries.

 Use Cases

-• Specialized Analytical Database systems such as CeresDB and more general Apache Spark like system such a Ballista.
+• Specialized Analytical Database systems such as HoraeDB and more general Apache Spark like system such a Ballista.

 • New query language engines such as prql-query and accelerators such as VegaFusion